MQCybersec/mqcybersec-website/src/content/writeups/picoctf-wiresharkdoodooododoo.md

 ---
-title: Wireshark doo dooo do doo...
+title: "Wireshark doo dooo do doo..."
-description: Can you find the flag? shark1.pcapng.
+description: "Can you find the flag? shark1.pcapng."
-pubDate: 2025-03-27
+pubDate: 2025-04-03
-ctf: PicoCTF
-category: forensics
+category: "forensics"
-author: Tenzin
+author: "Tenzin"
-section: CTFs
+section: "PicoCTF"
-image:
+tags: ["medium"]
 ---
 With the shark1.pcapng provided within the [picoCTF site](https://play.picoctf.org/practice/challenge/115?page=1&search=wireshar), the pcap is opened within wireshark.
 The packet list displays a large number of intercepted traffics, which can be seen below.
 ![WiresharkDoDoo_1](images/picoctf/wiresharkdoodooododoo/WiresharkDoDoo_1.png)